johannschopplich/nuxt-prepare/docs/guide/example-pass-state-to-nuxt.md

-# Pass State to Nuxt and Populate Pinia Store
+# Populate Pinia Store

-A common scenario is to fetch data from an API during the build process and pass it to Nuxt.
-This can be done with the `#nuxt-prepare` context.

-With returning a `state` object in your [`defineNuxtPrepareHandler`](/api/define-nuxt-prepare-handler) handler, you can pass data to Nuxt and import it anywhere from `#nuxt-prepare`.

-One use case is to populate an app store like [Pinia](https://pinia.vuejs.org) with the data that is pre-fetched during the build process.
-To do this, first create a `store.prepare.ts` file and define a `defineNuxtPrepareHandler` handler.
-Inside the handler, fetch the data from an API and return it in the `state` object:
+You can prefetch data at build-time and use it to populate your [Pinia](https://pinia.vuejs.org) store.
+Return a `state` object from your prepare script to make data available via `#nuxt-prepare`.

+Create a prepare script that fetches data and returns it as state:

 ::: code-group
 ```ts [store.prepare.ts]